googledatalab/datalab/REPO.md

 * `/sources/tools` - miscellaneous other supporting tools.

-Sources build into `/build` which are consumed when building the docker images.
+Source code builds into the /build directory, and the generated build outputs are consumed when building the DataLab docker container.

-## External Dependencies

-This consists of libraries (jars) and sources (typescript declaration files) that are a snapshot of external code, and referenced by the above sources.
-These exist in `/externs'.

-## Deployment

-Once the docker containers have been built and images have been published to the docker register, the deployment scripts allow deploying to the cloud.
-Specifically:

-* `app.sh`: deploys to managed VMs.
-* `vm.sh`: deploys to GCE VMs.
-This is what is currently in active use.

-These exist in `/deploy`.

-## Development Environment
+## Docker Containers

-Various scripts and related files used to setup the development environment in `/tools`.
+All functionality is packaged into a docker container.
+In addition to the build outputs, the docker container contains, python, various python libraries, and the Google Cloud SDK.

+This docker container can be run locally, as well as in the cloud, as an AppEngine module.

+The docker file definition is in `/containers/datalab`.

+## Documentation and Sample Notebooks

+Notebooks are used for the purposes of documentation.
+These are located in the `/content` directory, and are copied into the docker container when the container is built.